 First, the primary obstacle to employment for poor parents with young children is the lack of safe and affordable day care.
 We can make the most difference with increased public welfare funding by putting the money into day care subsidies.

 The next biggest employment obstacle for poor people is the lack of reliable and affordable transportation to get to their workplaces.
 We need to put more money into public transportation.
 People shouldn’t have to be able to afford to drive a car legally as a precondition for employment.
 Many poor people get ticketed for driving a car without current registration or insurance.
-Often, they can’t afford to pay the fines and this starts them on a downward spiral with the legal system, which reduces their chances of keeping or getting a decent job.
+Often, they can’t afford to pay the fines and this starts them on a downward spiral within the U.S. legal system, especially when they get caught driving illegally again because they had to drive to work and couldn’t pay the fines.

 Most of the people living in poverty in America are children, and one of the primary reasons is an absent parent that isn’t contributing to their support – typically a man.
 We need to beef up funding for child support prosecutions.
 Many states are already doing this with significant success.
 But we need to create an environment where deadbeat dads know they will be quickly brought to justice and required to help pay for their children.
 A national media campaign would help.